jsencinas/dev/README.md

 ```

 ## hypr -> hyprlock
-Hyprlock, from the hypr ecosystem, is a lockscreen utility for hyprland.
+Hyprlock, from the hypr ecosystem, is a lockscreen utility for hyprland.<br>
 **Installation**
 ```
 sudo pacman -S hyprlock
 ```

 ## hypr -> hypridle
-Hypridle, from the hypr ecosystem, is Hyprland’s idle management daemon.
+Hypridle, from the hypr ecosystem, is Hyprland’s idle management daemon.<br>
 **Installation**
 ```
 sudo pacman -S hyprpaper
 ```

 ## hypr -> hyprpaper
-Hyprpaper, from the hypr ecosystem, is a wallpaper utility for Hyprland.
+Hyprpaper, from the hypr ecosystem, is a wallpaper utility for Hyprland.<br>
 **Installation**
 ```
 sudo pacman -S hyprpaper
 ```

 ## waybar
-Waybar is a highly customizable Wayland bar for Sway and Wlroots based compositors.
+Waybar is a highly customizable Wayland bar for Sway and Wlroots based compositors.<br>
 **Installation**
 ```
 sudo pacman -S waybar